vmware-tanzu/tanzu-dev-portal/content/tv/spring-office-hours/0047/index.md

 youtube: "2HGYuoEY6eQ"
 ---

-Join Dan Vega and DaShaun Carter as they explore what’s new in the world of Spring.
-This is your chance to stay connected to what’s happening with the Spring Framework, related projects, and the community.
-During this live show, Dan and DaShaun will review the current news, demo a Spring related project they find interesting and answer any questions you might have.
+Join DaShaun Carter and special guest Thomas Schuhly as they explore what's new in the world of Spring.
+This is your chance to stay connected to what's happening with the Spring Framework, related projects and the community.
+In this episode we will look at frontend options to use with Spring Boot and talk about a cool new project from Thomas!